adiparam/adiparam.github.io/blogcontent/llm.md

 I have been a vibe-coding sceptic for a while now but I created a large portion of this website using LLMs and so this seems as good a topic as any to kick things off.

 My first real foray with the agent mode in Copilot involved Workflow Identity Federation in Java which didn't really end well but that's a story for another day.
-Suffice to say all three models I tried (Sonnet 3.7, Gemini 2.5 Flash, o3-mini) ended up hallucinating key functions that were non-existant and I eventually had to figure it out by reading *shudder* documentation.
+Suffice to say all three models I tried (Sonnet 3.7, Gemini 2.5 Flash, o3-mini) ended up hallucinating key functions that were non-existant and I eventually had to figure it out by *(shudder)* reading documentation.

 But here's the rub - I was already quite familiar with the tech I was working with so I knew what exactly to Google, and whether the results pass the smell test.
 It seemed to me that coding agents may not be the best option while navigating a complex codebase and making changes -  especially if you're familiar with both the technology and the codebase.